Shildifreak/MCG_CRAFT/README.md

 3. Install Tkinter `apt install python3-tk` or `python3 -m pip install tk`

 ### Installation (Final Steps)
-4. Download MCGCraft from github.com/Shildifreak/MCG_CRAFT - you can either click Code > Download Zip or clone the repository
+4. Download MCGCraft from github.com/Shildifreak/MCG_CRAFT
+   1. you can either click Code > Download Zip
+   2. or install git and clone the repository (required for update function in the launcher to work)
 5. In the main MCGCraft directory run launcher.py

 ## Client Features Comparison